- Travel and Places

 Security Security Security

-WELL, maybe or maybe not....here again, it's all in the preparation.
 The TSA Agents have rules to follow and regulations that dictate their actions.
-When traveling with a child, you should always "stay calm", "be cool" and remember, these people are doing their jobs to protect you and your child or infant.
+When traveling with a child, you should always "stay calm", "be cool" and remember, these people are doing their jobs to protect you.

 FIRST OF ALL,

 They will never ask you to do anything that will separate you from your child.
-The Security Officers are specially trained and they understand your concern for your children.
+The Security Officers are specially trained and they understand your concerns.
 They will approach your children gently and treat them with respect.

 This is the time where you must "be cool".
-If your child becomes uncomfortable or upset, they will consult you about the best way to relieve your child's concern.
-And keep this in mind....everyone, including children and infants must go through the screening process.
+If your child becomes uncomfortable or upset, they will consult you about the best way to relieve their concern.
+And keep this in mind....everyone, including must go through the screening process.
 If they can walk, it is best if they walk through on their own, if not, then you can carry them through the scanner.

 Have your tickets and other documents out and ready for the TSA Agent to check.
 If traveling with another adult, one of you keep track of the documents and the other keep track of the children.